usman-kupalov/bertie-brain/README.md

 # bertie-brain

 ## Bertir-Brain Game
 ## Bertir-Brain is a simple game written in Java.
-The objective of the game is to guess a randomly generated number between 1 and 100 in as few attempts as possible.

 ## How to play
 Run the Main.java file in your preferred Java development environment or from the command line.